mysticmind/mysticmind-postgresembed/README.md

 All processes run from within the embedded server runs under local account.
 Postgres expects that the parent folder of the data directory has full access permission for the local account.

-The fix is to pass a flag `addLocalUserAccessPermission` as `true` and the system will attempt to add full access before the InitDb step as below:
+The fix is to pass a flag `addLocalUserAccessPermission` as `true` and the system will attempt to add full access before the InitDb step as below for the case of Windows:

 ```
 icacls.exe c:\pg_embed\aa60c634-fa20-4fa8-b4fc-a43a3b08aa99 /t /grant:r <user>:(OI)(OC)F
 ```

+For the case of *nix, all the binaries in bin folder are set to `755` by the library to execute.

 ### InitDb failure with a large negative number